 -790:397/494 Washington Internship/Washington Research (15 credits): Students from all majors may spend a semester in Washington, D.C.
 Juniors and Seniors who have at least a 3.0 G.P.A., and 12 credits in Political Science (including 6 in American Government-related courses), may choose to spend a semester enrolled in the Rutgers Washington Internship Program for full academic credit.
 For information about the Washington Internship/Research, click here.

 The Political Science Department does not have pre-law advisors.
-However, the School of Arts and Sciences (SAS) has appointed two advisors.
+However, the School of Arts and Sciences (SAS) recommends you contact:

 Professor Milton Heumann